-The best "BugSplat Removal Guide" is not to try and remove the BugSplat code - which is complicated and likely to break everything worse - it is to follow the steps I laid out above to fix the reason why your application is crashing.
+The best "BugSplat Removal Guide" is not to try and remove the BugSplat code.
+Instead, follow the steps laid out above to fix the root cause of your application crash.
 Most likely, making sure that you're on your application's most recent version is enough.

 BugSplat is very useful to software companies because it lets them know how stable their software is while in use.
 This helps them prioritize things to fix as well as saving time fixing things overall.

 To show you precisely why BugSplat is useful, we'll use a fictional software company named ACME Software as an example.

 ACME Software is a company that is about to release a new version of its software to the thousands of users who use it every day.

 In the past, ACME had heard complaints from their users that their software wasn't stable enough and crashed too frequently.

 To improve this, ACME decided to use the BugSplat crash reporter to understand how often their software was crashing for its users.